SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

     <br>![](../ex3/images/image8.png)

 2. Next, head over to the 'Processing' tab and enter IN162-`000`_Sales_Order in the Queue Name field (replace `000` with your assigned user identifier).

+   Set the 'Acknowledgement Mode' to 'Automatic on Exchange Complete'.
 > [!IMPORTANT]
 > Refer to [Exercise 1](../ex1/README.md#exercise-12---create-a-queue-in-advanced-event-mesh) where we created this Queue.